ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 - # Step 6: Major Scenes (In Progress 4/6)
 	Potential scenes that might come up during play
 	- For each Front, develop a scene of them moving forward their plans in some way. don't include how PCs end up in the scene.
 		- Amiri: During a late night at the market, a few new stalls come forward and have some open libations for the crowd passing through- though only those that seem to have a particular phrase between them.
-"Acknowledge the Anon, that's the one who made this possible."
+"Acknowledge the Anon, that's the one who made this possible." **Add some more to this.**
 			- Feast of the Fruitful.
 			- Delerium damage on engine in spots, but that looks recent- unlike the rust.
 			- It's quality spirits.
 Displayed like a roast pig are some impressive pieces of machinery.
 (DC 15 to figure out where they're from) (The cosmetic damage on them in the form of rust makes it unlikely they're from the recently stolen plane but that's a Kuromi special)